Showing posts with label India-Kerala. Show all posts

 It would be an error to stand by this arch around dawn or dusk

 At the appropriate time we presented ourselves for dinner and found we were the only guests.
 We had been warned that Harivihar served only vegetarian food, but in a country with a vegetarian majority, that is not unusual.
 This, however, was different.
 It was vegan rather than just vegetarian, much of the food was uncooked (though obviously not the rice), and spices and sauces were used with restraint.
-Everything was beautifully presented (pity we destroyed it before I took a photograph!) and we found the freshness and the occasional unusual flavour made an excellent and satisfying dinner.
+Everything was beautifully presented (pity we destroyed it before I took a photograph!) and we found the freshness and the occasional unusual flavours made an excellent and satisfying dinner.

 It was a beautifully presented vegetarian meal when it arrived